 The city-wide Great Dock Strike that followed in 1889 was inspired by the match girls’ success.
 Picture a docker and you think of a burly, self-dependent man.
 But the actions of the East End’s young girls showed longshoremen the power of industrial action.
 Class unity was another decisive factor in the 100,000-strong strike that established the Dock, Wharf, Riverside and General Labourers’ Union as a force for change.

 Despite the solidarity between dockers and women, a divide between East and West London remained.
-Gentile dockers in the West and Jewish tailors in the East did not see eye to eye until 1912 when forced together during ‘The Great Unrest’.
+Gentile tailors in the West and their Jewish counterparts in the East End did not see eye to eye until 1912 when forced together during ‘The Great Unrest’.
 Jewish tailors had been known as scabs for taking the work of their striking West End counterparts, but peace was brokered by the unlikeliest of figures.

 Though the dockers, many of whom Irish, did not achieve the same gains as Jewish tailors that year, a crucial alliance had been established.
 Irish-Jewish communities came together once more to combat Oswald Mosley’s British Union of Fascists at The Battle of Cable Street in 1936.
 Bill Fishman, a historian who once taught at Morpeth School in Bethnal Green, was an eyewitness at the battle.